The Gold Coast, Australian

 The name of the Surfer Paradise district itself was originally Elston.
 Until 1933, finally changed to Surfer Paradise.

-Over the course of time, this district remains the busiest tourist area on the Gold Coast.
+Over the course of time, this district remains the busiest tourist area on it.
 Beach with big rolling waves directly into the Pacific Ocean is the main attraction of Surfer Paradise.

 To visit here is not difficult.
 Take the flight to Brisbane.
 From Jakarta there is no direct flight to Brisbane.